NitorCreations/ha-extron/README.md

 Developing the integration and testing it locally in Home Assistant are two separate tasks.

-For development, create a virtual environment (either manually or in an IDE like PyCharm), then install the dependencies using `pip install .`.
+For development, create a virtual environment (either manually or in an IDE like PyCharm), then install the dependencies using `pip install -e .`.

 Running the integration involves setting up a Home Assistant development environment and making the integration available to it: